PACT has been the most helpful training I have experienced in over 24 years of practice as a therapist.

-When you register, you gain immediate access to course materials so you can watch the videos in advance and fully prepare for the live training.
-This will help you remain focused and on-topic so you are ready to engage with the material -- and your colleagues in class -- and remember what you learn.
-Watching the videos at your own pace also helps cut down on screen fatigue.
+When you register, you gain access to course materials so you can watch the videos in advance and fully prepare for the live training.
+This will help you remain focused and on-topic so you are ready to engage with the material — and your colleagues in class — and remember what you learn.
+Watching the videos at your own pace helps you better retain the information shared and also helps cut down on screen fatigue.

-As a student, you’ll have access to coaches and opportunities in between modules to ask questions and get answers to real-life issues.
+As a student, you’ll have access to PACT training assistants and opportunities in between modules to ask questions and get answers to real-life issues.
 You’ll also have access to the PACT video library for an entire year, so you can go back and watch any video even after the training, if you want to review a specific concept or see an intervention in action again.

 Here’s the value you receive with PACT Level 2 Online Training:

-Sign up early for PACT Level 2 training to gain early access to course materials -- including the PACT manual and video library -- so you can be prepared for the live training.
+Sign up early for PACT Level 2 training to gain access to course materials as soon as they are available — including the PACT manual and video library — so you can be prepared for the live training.

 Ideal for students in the US, Europe, and Turkey

 August 26-27 | September 30 - October 1 | November 4-5

 The C. Nathan Bergeron Memorial Scholarship was established in 2021 in honor of Nathan Bergeron, who was a beloved member of the PACT community.
 Nathan was a caring and insightful therapist, committed to his clients’ health and well-being in mind, body, and spirit.